Skip to Content

 “Going to the Cenote every day and just the walk there, which was exhausting but it was fun… I also feel like I made a lot of new friends and got a lot closer to people I already knew,” said Senior Leilani Ortiz.”

 “Definitely riding on the back of Philipe’s motorcycle.
 (A local town man who helped us work on the high school.)
-I didn’t think I was ever going to do that, or ride a motorcycle in my life so that was just an awesome experience,” said Schafer.
+I didn’t think I was ever going to do that, or ride a motorcycle in my life so that was just an awesome experience,” said Schaefer.

 What would you tell someone considering going on Misiόn Maya in the future?